Hi! I'm Leo. Somehow you've found my site.

 This post describes the process of designing my Customisable Word Glasses using OpenSCAD.
-Some code samples are given through the post to explain how I did particular things, and the full OpenSCAD script is given at the bottom.
+It's not intended as a full tutorial, but hopefully emphasises the important parts of the OpenSCAD script I wrote.
+Some code samples are given through the post and the full script is given at the bottom.

 A couple of years ago I bought a 3D printer.
 I'd wanted one more-or-less since the day I learnt they actually existed, but for years they were firmly out of my price range.
 In 2012 RepRapPro started offering a RepRap Huxley kit at a relatively low price.
 I was sold!
 The printer arrived as a large box filled with nuts, bolts, threaded bar, a number of 3D printed components and a lot of electronics.
 It took me close to a month of evenings to assemble and calibrate.
 Eventually (after a lot of tweaking) it was working and I was ready to print something!

-Around this time the Makerbot Customiser Challenge caught my eye.
-The brief was to build something 3D printable, wearable and designed using the OpenSCAD solid model programming langue, with the winner of each category winning a MakerBot Replicator 2.
+Around this time the MakerBot Customiser Challenge caught my eye.
+The customiser is a web wrapped for the OpenSCAD solid model programming language, allowing users of Thingiverse to easily customise 3D models.
+The competition was to design something with OpenSCAD which was useful, wearable or artistic.
+The prize in each category was a MakerBot Replicator 2.
 It seemed like a good prize and a good opportunity to learn something new.
-(I was a runner up.)

 My concept was a pair of glasses which spelled out a word over the wearer's eyes.
-I'd seen other glasses which spelled things out, but they had all been modelled the "old fashioned" way using 3D CAD, and so couldn't be easily customised.Read More »
+My entry was selected as a runner up in the competition.Read More »

 After I built my LED sign (I discuss the process here), it became clear that simply turning the light on or off wasn't enough.
 A few challenges were identified: